 Dr. James P. Fadely took his B.A. in history at Hanover College and the M.A. and Ph.D. at Indiana University Bloomington.
 He has taught U.S., European, Latin American, Asian, and African history at the middle school (The Brookstone School, The Savannah Country Day School, and St. Richard’s Episcopal School), high school (University High School of Indiana), and college (Indiana University-Indianapolis, Butler University, and the University of Indianapolis) levels.
-He also has served as Director of Admission and Financial Aid, Director of Marketing and Public Relations, and assistant to the Head of School at four independent college preparatory schools.
+Also, he has served as Director of Admission and Financial Aid, Director of Marketing and Public Relations, and assistant to the Head of School in several prep schools.

-For the past decade, he has been the Director of College Counseling at University High School of Indiana, an independent college preparatory school in Carmel, Indiana, a suburb of Indianapolis.
-He has visited almost one hundred college campuses (To view the list of colleges visited by Dr. Fadely, click HERE) in that time and worked with scores of students and families.
+Fadely is the Director of College Counseling at Brebeuf Jesuit Preparatory School in Indianapolis.
+Previously, he founded the college counseling program at University High School of Indiana, an independent college preparatory school in Carmel, and served as Director of College Counseling there for fifteen years.
+He has visited over 125 college campuses (To view the list of colleges visited by Dr. Fadely, click HERE) in that time and worked with scores of students and families.
 He is a member of the National Association for College Admission Counseling (NACAC) and has participated in every NACAC national conference on college admission since 2001.
 He served as a member of the executive board of the Indiana Association for College Admission Counseling (IACAC) and also served as the chair of the IACAC Government Relations Committee.
-He has been actively involved in college admission issues at the national level, working on Capitol Hill during the past three NACAC Legislative Conferences.
+He has been actively involved in college admission issues at the national level, working on Capitol Hill during NACAC Legislative Conferences.